Rei Ayanami: Neon Genesis Evangelion

-Rei decides to sacrifice herself alongside Evangelion Unit-00 in the battle with the Angel Armisael to save Shinji and destroy the enemy.
-After her apparent death, Dr. Ritsuko Akagi reveals she was born in the Laboratory for Artificial Evolution's third branch, located under Lake Ashino and Hakone City.
-Her body with albino-like traits was created in absolute secrecy from the salvaged remains of Yui Ikari, a brilliant researcher who lost her life in a testing experiment by Evangelion Unit-01.
-Ritsuko also reveals that in the deepest level of Nerv's headquarters, many Rei clones are kept so Rei can be replaced when one of them dies.
-When a clone is activated from a level named Terminal Dogma, although she remains characteristically distinct from all former incarnations, she is endowed with the soul of Lilith, the second Angel.
-Her memory is eventually saved in an object similar to a spinal column placed in the Central Dogma of the Nerv, the Dummy Plug Plant.
-In 2010, Gendo brought her first clone (Rei I) to the Gehirn base, the predecessor of Nerv and responsible for developing and constructing the first Evangelion units, introducing her as the daughter an acquaintance had entrusted to him.
-Dr. Naoko Akagi, a colleague and secret lover of Gendo, killed this first Rei.
-During her visit to Gehirn, Rei I got lost in the laboratory control room and met Naoko, calling her an "old hag" as if to provoke her.
-She then revealed that it was Gendo who called Naoko that.
-Naoko suddenly recognized Yui's facial features in the little girl's face, and, in an outburst of violence, she strangled and killed her, after which she committed suicide.
+In the twenty-third episode, "Rei III", Rei decides to sacrifice herself alongside Evangelion Unit-00 in the battle with the Angel Armisael to save Shinji and destroy the enemy.
+After her apparent death, Dr. Ritsuko Akagi reveals that Rei was born at the Laboratory for Artificial Evolution's third branch, located beneath Lake Ashino in Hakone.
+Rei's blue-haired body derives from Yui Ikari, who lost her life during an experiment with Evangelion Unit-01.
+Ritsuko also reveals that Nerv keeps numerous Rei clones in the deepest level of its headquarters, allowing another clone to replace each Rei after her death.
+Rei also incorporates the soul of Lilith, the second Angel.
+Nerv stores her memories in a spinal columnar object inside the Dummy Plug Plant in Central Dogma.
+A flashback in the twenty-first episode, "He was aware that he was still a child", reveals that in 2010, Gendo brought the first Rei clone, Rei I, to the Gehirn base, the predecessor of Nerv that developed and constructed the first Evangelion units, introducing her as the daughter an acquaintance had entrusted to him.
+Dr. Naoko Akagi, a romantic rival to Yui and a colleague of Gendo, killed this first Rei.
+During her visit to Gehirn, Rei I became lost in the laboratory's control room and encountered Naoko, whom she called an "old hag" as if to provoke her.
+She then revealed that Gendo used the same insult for Naoko.
+Recognizing Yui's features in the girl's face, Naoko flew into a rage and strangled Rei I before taking her own life.